History of GMC | Phil Wright Autoplex

 From Humble Beginnings to Professional Grade Excellence

-At Phil Wright Autoplex, located in the heart of Russellville, AR, we've had the pleasure of watching generations of drivers rely on the strength, dependability, and innovation that GMC brings to the road.
-From hard-working trucks to luxurious SUVs, GMC vehicles continue to raise the bar.
+At Phil Wright Autoplex, in the heart of Russellville, AR, we've loved watching generations of motorists rely on the brawn, dependability, and innovation GMC puts on the road.
+From work-hard trucks to luxurious SUVs, GMC trucks still raise the bar.

 When Was GMC Founded?